wefell/Behavioral-Cloning/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of three covnets with with 5x5 filter sizes and depths between 24 and 48, two covnets with 3x3 filter sizes and depths of 64.
+My model consists of three covnets with 5x5 filter sizes and depths between 24 and 48, two covnets with 3x3 filter sizes and depths of 64.
 Lasty, there are three fully connected layers with depths of 100, 50, and 10 (model.py lines 74-86).

-The model includes RELU activate functions to introduce nonlinearity (code lines 77-81), and the data is normalized in the model using a Keras lambda layer (code line 75).
+The model includes RELU activation functions to introduce nonlinearity (code lines 77-81), and the data is normalized in the model using a Keras lambda layer (code line 75).

 ####2.
 Attempts to reduce overfitting in the model

 Roughly half of the training data was captured by driving around the tracks in the opposite direction.
-All images were augmented by applying a random degree brightness change.
+All images were augmented by applying a random percent of brightness change.
 All images were duplicated and flipped to avoid the model overfitting to one steering direction.
 The model was trained and validated on different data sets.
 The model was also tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-This model used an adam optimizer, so the learning rate was not tuned manually (model.py line ).
+This model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
 Appropriate training data